-- Bring plenty of snacks—for the airport and on the plane.
+- Bring plenty of snacks—for the airport and on the plane (e.g glucose tablets, gels, or candy to relieve symptoms of hypoglycemia and snacks such as breakfast bars, crackers, or trail mix for missed or delayed meals).
 You never know when a flight may be delayed.
-What's more, many flights offer no more than in-flight beverage service.
-You never know when you'll have to provide your own meal.
+What's more, many flights offer no more than in-flight beverage service, so you never know when you'll have to provide your own meal.5

-- If there is an on-board meal, wait until you see the food cart coming down the aisle before you take any pre-meal insulin.5
+- If there is an on-board meal, wait until your meal is placed in front of you before taking any pre-meal insulin.5

-- Keep your watch set to your home time zone until the morning after you arrive, so you can stick to your regular medication schedule, or the one you and your doctor agreed to before the trip.5
+- While flying, keep your watch set to your home time zone until the morning after you arrive, so you can stick to your regular medication schedule, or the one you and your doctor agreed to before the trip.5

 - Let the flight attendant know you have diabetes, especially if you're traveling alone.